-"Frodo-lad named him, you'll have to take it up with him," Sam said.
+"Frodo-lad named him, you'll have to take it up with him," said Sam.

 Rosie seized the opportunity.
 "Now, children, let Master Gimli get to his room."

 A distant something crashed to the floor.
 Another much nearer crash followed it – Gimli could no longer bear it.
-His rucksacks shed behind him, he'd doubled over, red faced, at the mercy of his mirth.
+His rucksacks shed behind him, he had doubled over, red-faced, at the mercy of his mirth.

 To be continued...